Frequently Asked Questions – Residency Site Information

 Where can I complete my residency year?

 We have partnered with school districts and charter networks across the country where our teacher residents can make the greatest impact.
-To learn more about the locations we serve, visit our School Locations page.
+To learn more about the locations we serve, visit our Residency Locations page.

 Are the school district and charter network partners looking for specific content areas?

-We work with our partners to understand their teaching needs.
+We work with our partners to understand their teacher needs.
 Currently, the highest needs are in middle and high school math, the sciences, and special education.
 Many of our partners are also looking for talented and dedicated middle and high school English and social studies teachers.

 After the program is over, will I be eligible to teach in the school where I am doing my residency?